Masthead

 President, Co-Editor-in-Chief

 Abigail D’Angelo is a senior at Fordham University from Westchester, NY.
 She is pursuing a B.S. degree with a double major in Psychology and Philosophy on the Pre-Law Track.
-Abigail currently serves as the President and Co-Editor-in-Chief of the Fordham Political Review, a Senior Editor for the Fordham Undergraduate Law Review, and a member of the Pre-Law Society.
-Her primary interests are constitutional law and domestic policy, and she currently plans on attending law school after graduation.
+Abigail currently serves as the President and Co-Editor-in-Chief of the Fordham Political Review and as a legal intern with Alterea Inc. Her primary interests are constitutional law and domestic policy, and after graduation she plans on attending New York Law School in Fall of 2026.

 Contact Abigail at adangelo21@fordham.edu.